Stubborn Fat Areas: Where is Most Stubborn

 What is the Most Stubborn Type of Fat?

-Why is some Fat More Stubborn than others?
+Why is Some Fat More Stubborn Than Others?

 There are a few factors that contribute to stubborn fat and for many the answer lies in the biology of your body.
 Your body stores fat in different places depending on its function.